fadelaf/Final-Project-First-Portfolio-Project-/README.md

 # Goals
 - Gain insight from the dataset
 - To find if there are any factors possibly increase or reduce the level of attrition
-- Build macahine learning to predict if an employee will stay or leave from the company
+- Build machine learning to predict if an employee will stay or leave from the company